smparsons/react-calculator/README.md

 ## How to Run

-You will need to have node and npm setup first before you can run this program locally.
+You will need to have node and npm setup first before you can run this project locally.

 ### Installing and Running